benjaminsnorris/bennorris.org/_posts/2022-05-13-bees-in-charge.md

 ## Something good

-As I mentioned last week, I am now in a period of uncertainty at work.
+As I mentioned last week in [update #80: Uncertainty training](https://bennorris.org/2022/05/06/uncertainty-training), I am now in a period of uncertainty at work.
 I am moving into doing **contracting work**, which is something I have never done full-time.
 I continue to be pleased with the way in which I have been able to approach the uncertainty.

 One of the wins from this past week was to recognize where I had been having extensive conversations in my mind, but not in actuality.
 I was surprised by my wife commenting about something that we hadn’t discussed together almost at all.
 I took some time to think about it and realized that **I had only been talking to her in my mind**.